 Torn Rotator Cuff Treatment and Prognosis

 As with any injury, the treatment required to repair a torn rotator cuff depends on the severity of the damage.
-Only a physician can tell you what sort of treatment and aftercare your torn rotator cuff will need.
+Only a physician can tell you what treatment and aftercare your torn rotator cuff will need.
 That being said, some possible treatment methods could include, depending on the size of the tear:

 - Corticosteroid Injections — If you’ve ever used hydrocortisone cream, you’re already familiar with corticosteroids, which act as anti-inflammatory drugs.
 Your doctor may inject a local anesthetic before injecting the corticosteroid drug.

 - Physical Therapy — Even a successful surgery can be thwarted by underuse, overuse, or misuse of a healing joint.
-A physical therapist will guide you through exercises designed to enhance joint strength and keep your recovery on track.
+A physical therapist will guide you through exercises to enhance joint strength and keep your recovery on track.

 - All-Arthroscopic Repair — A camera and surgical tools are inserted through a tiny hole in the affected area.
 This type of surgery reduces scarring and is less invasive than open repair.